ladybug-tools/lbt-honeybee/README.md

 ## Included Honeybee Extensions

-Running `pip install lbt-honeybee` will result in the installation of the following honeybee Python packages:
+Running `pip install lbt-honeybee -U` will result in the installation of the following honeybee Python packages:

 * [honeybee-radiance](https://github.com/ladybug-tools/honeybee-radiance)